kvz/metriks/README.md

  - Builds on `nodejs` for optimal concurrency and the ability to run a server without dealing with cgi-bin, etc.
  - Minimal dependencies.
 If you have node.js/npm working, all you need is `aptitude install rrdtool` and you're ready to go
  - Writes RRDs & images to disk, so it works when everything else is down.
- - Minimal effort to add new graphs.
-Works by default.
  - Trivial to add graphs.
-Just write a single plugin file in any language.
-If it outputs numbers, metriks will graph it.
-Optionally output `# config.interval: 60`, `# graph.title: Load average` to finetune options. `\n` separates graph lines.
-Other whitespace separates graph label from value.
+It should Just Work by default.
+Write a plugin file in any language.
+If it output a number, metriks will graph it for you.
+You can optionally output configuration strings like `# config.interval: 60` or `# graph.title: Load average` to finetune behavior.
+Newlines (`\n`) separate graph lines.
+Other whitespaces separate graph label from value.
 See the [load plugin](https://github.com/kvz/metriks/blob/master/plugins/load.sh) for an example how to plot 3 load lines: 1 minute, 5 minute, 15 minute averages.
  - Can send out alerts when metric go outside boundaries

+Metriks is very basic.
+If you want advanced, there are plenty of options out there like graphite, mrtg.
+Metriks however will never:

+ - Require you to know perl / cgi-bin / xml / apache / etc
+ - Get in your way

 ## Todo